-It’s hard find a better entry-level option that Audio-Technica’s classic LP120.
+It’s hard to find a better entry-level option that Audio-Technica’s classic LP120.
 This rectangle of sparkling chrome might not be as fashionable as some of the others on our list, but it still looks and sounds good, and at a very enticing price to boot.
-The Audio Technica AT-LP120 is a go-to starter turntable that’s rugged and reliable, and has been a favorite of analog listeners for decades.
+The Audio-Technica AT-LP120 is a go-to starter turntable that’s rugged and reliable and has been a favorite of analog listeners for decades.

 U-Turn Orbit Plus

 The best style

 Why you should buy this: Great sound and gorgeous design in multiple bright color options.